tpiano91/20th_Century/README.md

 #### Communities: The Leiden algorithm split the listed countries into six communities, indicated by the six different colors of the edges.
 ###### The communities seem to largely be based off of geographical locations of each country: for example, the pink community consists of Scandinavia and Benelux; the blue community contains most of the "key players" in Europe associated with the two world wars (such as Germany, France, Russia, and Italy).
 ###### The red, orange and purple groups contain mostly non-European countries, though there are some curious findings in these communities: for example, in the red group, why is Mongolia grouped with Cuba, Canada, Australia and the USA?
-In the organge group, Cambodia seems to act as a link between Asian and African countries.
+In the orange group, Cambodia seems to act as a link between Asian and African countries.

 #### Bridges: Specific countries acted as "bridges" or "links" between different communities.
 ###### The United States and Russia act as bridges between the "red" and "blue" neighborhoods.